Difference Between Quality Assurance and Quality Control For the PMP® Exam

 What do you need to know for the PMP exam?

 Quality assurance and quality control are closely related to project management processes.
-Quality control receives input from quality assurance to measure the quality of deliverables, while quality assurance receives feedback from quality control to improve methods and prevent future errors.
-Learn more about the difference between quality assurance and quality control for the PMP exam:
+QC receives input from quality assurance to measure the quality of deliverables and QA receives feedback from quality control to improve methods and prevent future errors.
+Learn more about the difference between QA and QC for the PMP exam:

-Quality assurance and quality control are closely linked so your team can strive for high-quality deliverables and continuous improvement in project processes.
+QA and QC are closely linked so your team can strive for high-quality deliverables and continuous improvement in project processes.
 However, they are not interchangeable!
 Here are some key differences to help you distinguish between the two:

 They have different objectives.

-- Quality assurance deals with preventing defects.
+- QA deals with preventing defects.
 Strive for perfect execution and process improvement to prevent defects in your deliverables.

-- Quality control is about identifying defects.
+- QC is about identifying defects.
 Measure, test, and monitor to find errors quickly and correct them or verify the quality of your deliverables.

 They focus on different aspects of the project.

-- Quality assurance focuses on how deliverables are being created and what steps you can take to ensure they match established expectations.
+- QA focuses on how deliverables are being created and what steps you can take to ensure they match established expectations.

-- Quality control looks at the deliverables themselves.
+- QC looks at the deliverables themselves.
 Do deliverables match established expectations?
 If not, what can be done to correct them or prevent future mistakes?

 They occur at different times during the project.

-- Both quality assurance and quality control are ongoing.
+- Quality assurance and quality control are both ongoing.
 However…

-- Quality assurance is proactive, dealing with the plan you execute before and during your work to create deliverables.
+- QA is proactive, dealing with the plan you execute before and during your work to create deliverables.